Free shipping to the US on orders over $150

 If you’re unfamiliar with shokupan, it is the most standard type of bread in Japan and is usually the go-to bread for sandwiches.
 It has a light and fluffy texture but becomes chewy when you toast it.
 Its texture truly matches perfectly with tonkatsu.

 The other ingredients in tonkatsu sandwich also play important roles in the sandwich.
-The shredded cabbage not only adds extra crunch to the sandwich, but it also gives the sandwich a bit of a fresh taste and makes it less heavy.
+The shredded cabbage not only adds extra crunch to the sandwich but also gives the sandwich a bit of a fresh taste and makes it less heavy.
 The use of tonkatsu sauce makes the sandwich taste more savory, and it truly brings the whole sandwich together.

 With a bit of time and the right ingredients, you can definitely make katsu sando at home!
 We already have recipes for tonkatsu and shokupan which you can of course use to make this recipe.
 We also sell a variety of tonkatsu sauces on our website, so you can find the best one that suits your needs.